MinecraftForge/Documentation/docs/effects/sounds.md

 This json should be located in your base asset directory (src/main/resource/assets/MODID/sounds.json) and indicates to the vanilla resource system what Sound Events you declare and what Sound Files those events use.

-A full specification is available [on the wiki], but we highlight the important parts here with an example:
+A full specification is available on the vanilla [wiki], but we highlight the important parts here with an example:

 ```Json
 {